behzad89/behzad89.github.io/_posts/.ipynb_checkpoints/2020-07-10-Blog-Fetching Sentinel 2 Data from Sentinel HUB using eo-learn-checkpoint.md

 *Fig. 1: The AOI in the south of Finland*
 {: style="text-align: center"}

-# Change the projection from WGS84 to UTM
+# Change the Projection from WGS84 to UTM

 {% highlight python %}
 country_crs = CRS.UTM_35N